Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Background

 \begin{remark}[Verifying~\eqref{eq:rankmapconew}] A natural way to verify~\eqref{eq:rankmapconew} is by showing that

 for some $\delta>0$.
-The above condition can be easily verified for many natural choices of $\cF(\cdot)$, $\bJ(\cdot)$, and $\nu$ (see~\cref{sec:verbd} in the Appendix for some examples).
+The above condition can be easily verified for many natural choices of $\cF(\cdot)$, $\bJ(\cdot)$, and $\nu$ (see~\cref{sec:verbd} for some examples).
 In fact, the above condition will imply that~\eqref{eq:rankmapconew} is satisfied with $=$ instead of $\leq$. \end{remark}

 \begin{remark}[Choice of $\boldsymbol{\mathcal{H}}_N^d$] Note that~\cref{theo:rankmapcon} is flexible on the choice of the elements of $\boldsymbol{\mathcal{H}}_N^d$.
-One choice includes drawing a random sample of size $N$ from $\nu$.
+One choice includes drawing a random sample of size $N$ from $\nu$ and then fixing the obtained sequence.
 Otherwise one can also choose deterministic sequences that approximate $\nu$.
 When $\nu=\mathrm{Unif}[0,1]^d$, some popular examples of such sequences can be found in the quasi-Monte Carlo literature (see~\cite{Rabinowitz1987} and the references therein).
-The use of deterministic sequences to define multivariate ranks has been advocated in~\cite{Deb19,Hallin2017,shi2020rate}. \end{remark}

-\begin{remark}[On the notion of convergence] If $\bh_1^d, \bh_2^d, \ldots, \bh_N^d$ are chosen using a random sample from $\nu$, then assumption~\eqref{eq:empgrid} is to be interpreted as weak convergence a.s. (which follows using the Varadarajan theorem, see~\cite{Varadarajan1958}).
+The use of deterministic sequences to define multivariate ranks has been advocated in~\cite{Deb19,shi2020rate}.
+If $\bh_1^d, \bh_2^d, \ldots, \bh_N^d$ are chosen using a random sample from $\nu$, then assumption~\eqref{eq:empgrid} is to be interpreted as weak convergence a.s. (which follows using the Varadarajan theorem, see~\cite{Varadarajan1958}).
 In this case, crucially, the convergence results hold \emph{conditionally} on $\{\bh_1^d,\ldots ,\bh_N^d\}$. \end{remark}